JingxianLin/RoboND-Kinematics-Project/writeup.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 And this is the hardest part of this project.
 Based on the information found in Inverse Kinematics with Kuka KR210 session in the classroom, theta angles are calculated using Geometric IK method.
-Calculating theta1 is relatively straightforward, from the Wrist Center (WC) location, theta1 = atan2(WC_y, WC_x); from the following image, the distance between Joint 3 and WC is
+Calculating theta1 is relatively straightforward, from the Wrist Center (WC) location, theta1 = atan2(WC_y, WC_x); from the following image (just for theta2), the distance between Joint 3 and WC is

+![alt_text][image18]

 size_a = sqrt(d4\*d4+a3\*a3) = sqrt(1.5\*1.5+0.054\*0.054) = 1.501